 - We value the opinion of all our students and allow regular opportunities for students to discuss their learning.
-Students participate where possible in setting targets. - Individual profile updates and target setting with SEND students. - Student feedback sought for Annual Review of EHCP's and students invited. - Students can access The Hub before or after school, for break and lunchtime, as necessary.
-This SEND Information Report and Policy will be updated and reviewed in September 2023

-- Work with Access Leaders, where appropriate for SEND students, as necessary. - Various intervention programmes and support available. - Speech and Language therapist. - Students' views are sought with regard to referrals to external agencies, if required. - Meet with students to discuss any parental concerns/difficulties regarding either learning, social development or access arrangements. - Access arrangements shared with form tutors and discussed with students throughout the year and at progress day with parents. - Careers advice and guidance in preparing for adulthood.
+Students participate where possible in setting targets. - Individual profile updates and target setting with SEND students. - Student feedback sought for Annual Review of EHCP's and students invited. - Students can access The Hub before or after school, for break and lunchtime, as necessary. - Work with Access Leaders, where appropriate for SEND students, as necessary. - Various intervention programmes and support available. - Speech and Language therapist. - Students' views are sought with regard to referrals to external agencies, if required. - Meet with students to discuss any parental concerns/difficulties regarding either learning, social development or access arrangements. - Access arrangements shared with form tutors and discussed with students throughout the year and at progress day with parents. - Careers advice and guidance in preparing for adulthood.